 Repair Category 1 Notes No significant defects were noted.
-Localised areas affected by condensation will require further attention as appropriate in future.

 Floors including sub-floors

 Repair Category 1

 Notes No significant defects were noted.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.